NourheneLdh/Project/home.md

 ### 4.2 Enumeration with RPCClient

 After cracking BTarget's password, I performed **Active Directory enumeration** using the `rpcclient` tool.
 This tool allows interaction with **Windows RPC services**, enabling the enumeration of **domain users**, **groups**, and detailed **account information**, even without administrative privileges.
-This phase is crucial in a real penetration test because it reveals **who exists in the domain**, what groups are available, and what access levels users might have.
+This phase is crucial because it reveals **who exists in the domain**, what groups are available, and what access levels users might have.

 **Step 1: Connecting to the Domain Controller**